bzizou/fs_walk/README.md

-# fs_walk
+# fswalk
 An efficient multiprocessing directory walk and search tool

 ## Introduction
-fs_walk is a simple python script that recursively walks through a filesystem directory to gather files meta-data and collect them into a **json file** or an **Elasticsearch** database.
+fswalk is a simple python script that recursively walks through a filesystem directory to gather files meta-data and collect them into a **json file** or an **Elasticsearch** database.
 It runs several processes, each responsible of doing the list of the files